radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec servers MUST authenticate clients, and RadSec clients MUST authenticate the server.
 RADIUS is designed to be used by mutually trusted systems.
-Allowing anonymous clients would ensure privacy for RADIUS/(D)TLS traffic, but would negate all other security aspects of the protocol, including security aspects of RADIUS itself, due to the fixed shared secret.
+Allowing anonymous clients would ensure privacy for RadSec traffic, but would negate all other security aspects of the protocol, including security aspects of RADIUS itself, due to the fixed shared secret.

 RADIUS/(D)TLS allows for the following modes of mutual authentication, which will be further specified in this section: